jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - January 1/8-1/14
-    - Add Che new art
-        - Arrow spells
+    - Implement onColllision for arrow spells
     - Bolt Spell
     - Map gen
         - Make sure it jitters in all 4 directions so you don't end up with long diagonal maps too often
     - BALANCE unit spawns especially on later levels